apexfarm/ApexTestKit/README.md

 ### Many to One

-The result of the following statement is identical to the one in the above one-to-many relationship.
+The result of the following statement is identical to the one above.

 ```java
 ATK.prepare(Contact.SObjectType, 20)